nickstarform/Star-Bot/README.md

-# Welcome to Star-Bot, an open source easy-to-host Discord Bot based off of Kagumi's [Star-Bot](https://github.com/paul-io/Star-Bot-2.git)

-**Star-Bot** is a easy-to-use Discord bot based off of [JDA](https://github.com/DV8FromTheWorld/JDA), adapted from Star-Bot by Kagumi.
+# Welcome to Star-Bot, an open source Discord Bot, based off of [JDA](https://github.com/DV8FromTheWorld/JDA), adapted from Momo by Kagumi.
 Very robust and will handle many things: from sending Twitch.tv notifications to playing music, to temporarily muting troublemakers, Star-Bot can do a lot for your server.

 ## Can I just add Star-Bot to my server?
 Current Star-Bot is self-hosted for the server [Erect Eggplants] and [OU SRT].
-However this code is provide as an effort to further Kagumi's legacy and to provide additional functionalities to the original Star-Bot.
+However this code is provide as an effort to further Kagumi's legacy and to provide additional functionalities to the original Momo.

 ### Features?
 Gimme some info!
 * Reddit, Twitter, & Twitch.tv feeds - Get updates directly to your channel of choice with image/preview configuration